zaiisao/Documentation/en/Audio Broadcast/start_live_audio_windows.md

 - Go to the **Linker > Input > Additional Dependencies** menu, click **Edit**, and input **agora_rtc_sdk.lib** in the pop-up window.

-## Implement the basic audio call
+## Implement the basic interactive audio streaming
-This section introduces how to use the Agora SDK to start an interactive broadcast.
-The following figure shows the API call sequence of a basic audio broadcast.
+This section introduces how to use the Agora SDK to start the interactive audio streaming.
+The following figure shows the API call sequence of the basic interactive audio streaming.

 ![](https://web-cdn.agora.io/docs-files/1584693520586)

 ### 1. Create the UI
-Create the user interface (UI) for the interactive broadcast in your project.
+Create the user interface (UI) for the interactive audio streaming in your project.
 Skip to [Initialize IRtcEngine](#ini) if you already have a UI in your project.

-If you are implementing a audio broadcast, we recommend adding the following elements into the UI:
+If you are implementing the interactive audio streaming, we recommend adding the following elements into the UI:
-- The view of the broadcaster
+- The view of the host
 - The exit button

 When you use the UI setting of the demo project, you can see the following interface: